 Life moves quickly.
 It’s easy to get distracted.
 But that can be costly.

-In this edition, we’ve rounded up the noteworthy money-related dates that are coming up in September.
+In this edition, we’ve rounded up the noteworthy money dates in September 2021.
 Take a look and mark your calendar with any dates that apply to you.

 Sept.
-15 is the deadline for the third quarterly installment of estimated taxes for 2020.
-It applies to the self-employed, who use IRS Form 1040-ES to pay this tax.
+15 is the deadline for the third quarterly installment of estimated taxes for the 2021 tax year — the one for which your tax return is due in spring 2022.
+This deadline applies to the self-employed and other workers who earn income that isn’t subject to withholding, who use IRS Form 1040-ES to pay this tax.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.